franklinobasy/Web-Scrape-Research-Publication/README.md

 2. Instantiate the `pipeline` from the `Pipeline` class using the following arguments:

   - `pipeline_name`: Custom or user-defined name for the pipelines.
-This helps you to distinguish different instance of the pipeline
+This helps you to distinguish different instance of the `Pipeline`

   - `export-path`: The path to save the `json` file generated from the program.
 This path should contain a valid `json` file

-  - `connection-param`: A disctionary of the database credentials:
+  - `connection-param`: A dictionary of the database credentials:
     - `user`: postgres user name
     - `password`: user's password
     - `database`: name of the database